SiddharthSunilPatil/fruit_classification_convolutional_neural_nets/README.md

 **1. Data Ingestion:** In this phase, the dataset is read using the keras preprocessing library and split into training dataset, test dataset and validation dataset

-**2. Data Transformation:** The concatenated data is then passed through a column transformer pipeline.
-Based on the variable the transformer performs various preprocessing treatments such as simple imputing, nominal encoding, ordinal encoding and stadard scaling.
-The transformed data is then passed to the model trainer.
+**2. Data transformation** Using the keras preprocessing library, a pipeline is defined for resizing the dataset to 256 X 256 pixels and rescaling.
+A second pipeline for data augmentation for creating more variation is defined by using random rotation and random flip available in the keras preprocessing library.

-**3. Model Trainer:** Various models are tested to find out the best perfroming model based on Rott Mean Squred Error[RMSE] score.
-The best model found was Gradient Boosting Regressor.
-The model is then improved by hyperparameter tuning.
+**3. Model Trainer:** A model is compiled comprising multiple layers

 **4. Prediciton Pipeline:** This pipleline converts input data into a dataframe and loads pickle files for data transformation and model training and predicts final results.